Give me strength

 I [heart] food

 Successful weight loss is 80% diet, 10% exercise and 10% genetics.
 What you eat plays a huge role in your healthy body and healthy life.
 It’s the main reason I focus on food just as much as I focus on exercise and other healthy behaviors.
 And why you’ll find so many food-related resources here.
 From healthy recipes, nutritional tips and advice, and ways you can stick to your healthy eating plan during times when it’s not always so easy, to how to read nutritional labels, what to eat to get your daily requirements of micro (vitamins and minerals) and macro nutrients (carbs, protein, fat) … you’ll find it all here.

 With a new fad diet every time you turn around, it’s hard to know what to eat.
 Most of these diets want you to do really stupid things—like massively restrict your calories (bad, bad idea) and removing total food groups (hello, we need fruit and we need good carbs like whole grains!).
 Diets really suck.
 They say “deprivation and constant hunger” to me.
 I don’t want to be on one for the rest of my life.
 And neither do you.

 That means you have to find a healthy way of eating that is based on whole, clean, nutritious foods and that you will be able to sustain permanently.
-And you have to become more aware of how much you should be eating every day.
+The recipes in my Flat & Happy Recipe Guide are all built around whole foods that taste delicious and are easy to make.
+You have to become more aware of how much you need to eat each day to satisfy your body.
 Understanding what a portion or serving actually looks like, the nutritional content of your food and how many calories you really need to lose or maintain weight are tools we all need.